UIKit0/shp-to-osm/README.txt

 a prefix to all copied tag.
 Tags will only be copied if their value is non-empty or non-null.

+Using substitution variables:
+There is a special kind of rule allowing to use the substitution variables.
+To create such rule  set the first field to "var", e.g.
+        var,OBJL,75,object,light
+whenever the tag OBJJ with value of 75 is encountered the variable object is set to value light.
+Later on this variable can be used in other rules:
+        point,COLOUR,3,seamark:${object}:colour,red

 Running

  Use the following command line to run the app.
 Also, you can use the .bat or .sh run files